 Co-founder & Director

 Alex is a popular spinning instructor and has been an inspiration of fitness to many.
-Taiwanese by birth, Singaporean by nationality and Filipino at heart, Alexandra has a passion for cycling and photography.
-Alexandra sees The Chain Reaction Project as a ‘pay it forward’ movement, to help people in small but significant ways, causing a butterfly effect or chain reaction through her generation.
+Taiwanese by birth, Singaporean by nationality and Filipino at heart, Alex has a passion for cycling and photography.
+Alex sees The Chain Reaction Project as a ‘pay it forward’ movement, to help people in small but significant ways, causing a butterfly effect or chain reaction through her generation.
 Alex who holds a B.A. in International Business, aims to reach this new audience for charity through harnessing the power of the media and social networking.

 Business Development Manager